aa6dcc/Aenertia/Logbooks/AD_logbook.md

 | AWS Integration    |  Native     |  External  | (RDS/Aurora)  | No              |  (Elasticache) | No      |

 My goals for now are to implement a functional (albeit simple for now) database and to use React for the website.

+## 02/06/2025

+Did the interim presentation this morning after some prep work.
+Started filling up the server folder, especially in the database subfolder.

+[Raspberry Pi]
+    |
+    | MQTT publish (sensor data)
+    v
+[AWS IoT Core]
+    |
+    | IoT Rule (Trigger)
+    v
+[Lambda Function]
+    |
+    | put_item(...)
+    v
+[Amazon DynamoDB]

+Above is the structure I will use tomorrow to connect the Raspberry Pi in real time with the DynamoDB